 There are so many smile-enhancing options within the realm of cosmetic dentistry today.
-Porcelain veneers, teeth whitening, tooth-colored fillings and even Invisalign can enhance your smile more than you may have thought possible.
+Porcelain veneers, teeth whitening, tooth-colored fillings, and even Invisalign clear aligners can enhance your smile more than you may have thought possible.

-Cosmetic teeth bonding, also called dental bonding, uses a tooth-colored material—composite resin—to repair one or just a few teeth.
+Cosmetic teeth bonding, also called dental bonding, uses a tooth-colored composite resin to repair one or just a few teeth.
 This material will seamlessly conceal stains, chips, cracks, or gaps that are causing those annoying little flaws that detract from an otherwise attractive smile.